vilellaj/node-api/README.md

 NODE-API

-This is a simple Nodejs API, using:
+This is a simple Nodejs API, using MongoDB for persistence, Gulp for task automation and Chakram for API testing.
-	MongoDB for persistence
-	Gulp for task automation
-	Chakram for API testing

 How to use: